 Residential Staged Retrofit

-Multiple studies have underscored the need to retrofit a significant proportion of existing building in order to reach 2050 GHG emission reduction goals.
-According to The Advanced Building Construction Collaborative, close to 85% of residential single-family homes in Connecticut need whole-building retrofit – including envelope improvements - to meet those goals.
+Multiple studies have underscored the need to retrofit a considerable proportion of existing buildings in order to reach 2050 GHG emission reduction goals.
+According to The Advanced Building Construction (ABC) Collaborative, close to 85% of residential single-family homes in Connecticut need whole-building retrofit – including envelope improvements - to meet those goals.
 This requires a significant increase in the rate at which residential homes in Connecticut undergo energy efficiency improvements, and to achieve deeper savings for each home.
+Connecticut also has a legislated goal that 80% of housing units are weatherized by 2030 – and increases in the pace and depth of residential retrofit would support progress toward that goal.

-There are, however, several well-documented barriers to achieve deeper energy retrofits, notably:
+There are, however, several well-documented barriers to achieving deeper energy retrofits, notably:

-Lack of Awareness and Energy Literacy: homeowners lack knowledge and are uncertain around energy efficiency benefits, and also lack knowledge about prioritizing and planning retrofits
+Lack of Awareness and Energy Literacy: homeowners lack knowledge and are uncertain about energy efficiency benefits, and lack knowledge about prioritizing and planning retrofits

 Difficulty managing projects: there are significant complexity and disruption involved in the process

-Difficulty accessing capital: Energy efficiency retrofit represent high upfront costs; homeowners have limited access to capital and competing capital priorities
+Difficulty accessing capital: Energy efficiency retrofits represent high upfront costs; homeowners have limited access to capital and competing capital priorities

-Utility programs can address several of these barriers; and develop solutions to support homeowners along their deep energy retrofit journey.
-One such emerging approach is for program administrator to maintain on a long-term relationship with home owners through an Energy Coach or concierge service developing a personalized roadmap to support homeowners on their renovation journey over a long period (10-20 years if needed).
+Utility programs can address several of these barriers, and develop solutions to support homeowners along their deep energy retrofit journey.
+One such emerging approach is for program administrator to maintain a long-term relationship with homeowners through an Energy Coach or concierge service developing a personalized roadmap to support homeowners on their renovation journey over an extended period (10-20 years if needed).
 The roadmap is a home-improvement plan that considers the homeowners’ needs and circumstances and avoids obstructing future energy efficiency solutions due to a lack of foresight.

 Multiple stakeholder consultations in different jurisdictions have confirmed the preference for many homeowners to stage retrofits over time.
-This approach would require a central database to tack and monitor progress of participants over time.
+This approach would require a central database to track and monitor the progress of participants over time.

 Recommendation:

-Assess the opportunity of expanding the Home Energy Solutions to include access to an Energy Coach who can develop a personalized roadmap to deep retrofit.
+Assess the opportunity of expanding Home Energy Solutions to include access to an Energy Coach who can develop a personalized roadmap to deep retrofit.
 Additional support can be included related to project management and additional consulting services.